My self-styled Scandinavian Trilogy. Reading is an important part of writing. Reading instructs, and reading inspires. I’m rarely without a book.

+The third in my Scandinavian trilogy.
 Never two without three, so I hit on the Danish Smilla’s Sense of Snow.

 I missed this book when it first came out, and it was an international sensation, as I recall.
 I can imagine that the strange and intriguing world this story offered the world was stranger and more intriguing at the time before everyone had read Stieg Larsson’s The Girl with the Dragon Tattoo trilogy from the mid-2000s and had immersed themselves in the sometimes creepy, always chilly, Greta Garbo “I vant to be alone” atmosphere that seems to pervade all stories set in Scandinavia.